9 Best Dinner Foods for Baby

 If you are a non-vegetarian, you may be considering introducing chicken in your baby’s diet.
 You have a great reason too!
 Chicken contains high levels of tryptophan.
 And as we discussed, this amino acid will definitely make your baby sleepy post dinner!
 Needless to say, chicken will also take care of the protein requirements of your baby.
 It is a great idea to begin with shredded pieces and soup post the age of 8 months.
 Here is a recipe you can try to reap the double protein benefits of chicken and lentils.
 If your baby is old enough to self-feed, serve it in a bowl that has his favourite cartoon characters for maximum attention! 😉

 Walnuts help the body in the production of serotonin – a chemical that soothes the brain and affects the mood of a person, making them more relaxed.
 This helps them sleep better and longer.
 Walnuts also contain melatonin which, as we saw, is great for napping.
 We recommend adding walnuts to your baby’s dinner after making sure there are no small pieces that can induce choking.
 Nuts are recommended for babies after they have crossed the one year milestone so as to minimise risks of allergies.
-Consult your paediatrician to discuss this further.
+Consult a paediatrician to discuss this further.

 Legumes, in general, are high in protein as well as tryptophan and hence a great sleep promoter.
 But apart from high protein content, chickpeas are also high in iron, potassium, fibre and vitamins K, C and B-6.
 This makes them a great, nutritious dinner food!
 It is advised to boil the beans and mash them to include in your baby’s diet.
 This makes it easy for them to consume as well as digest chickpeas.